-'Ripe Hymns' is the solo debut for Sacramento based experimental producer Michael RJ Saalman, recorded throughout 2011 and 2012 as a way of seguing from prior stints as a guitarist and to encourage his interest in engineering.
-Appropriately, the album is irresistibly varied.
-Impulsive, often frenetic, and meticulously produced, it sometimes falls in a recognizable vein of experimental pop but remains uniquely inflected inflected by Saalman's disparate electronic influences; more adventurous experimental composers like Penderecki or Cassiber, as well as the commercial production work of R. Kelly or T. Pain.
-When the album moves manfully into its moments of greatest clarity, the outlook it reveals is intensely beautiful, perhaps best revealed in standouts "Cancerous" and title track "Ripe Hymns."
-As much apprehended as beautiful, the album is no less rich thanks to the whimsical beatwork of tracks like "Act Alarmed" or "Far Away Continued," or denser moments of sound collaging throughout, each a joint hinged between more compact emotional narratives.
+'Ripe Hymns' is the solo debut for Sacramento based experimental producer Michael RJ Saalman, recorded 2011 - 2012 as part of a shift toward more engineered work.
+Impulsive, often frenetic, it sometimes falls in a recognizable vein but remains uniquely inflected inflected by Saalman's electronic influences; composers like Penderecki or Cassiber, as much as contemporary pop producers.
+When the album really resolves itself, the outlook it reveals is engrossing, perhaps best showcased by standouts like "Cancerous" and title track "Ripe Hymns."
+As much apprehended as beautiful, the album is no less rich thanks to the whimsical beatwork of tracks like "Act Alarmed" or "Far Away Continued," or denser collaged moments throughout, each a joint hinged between more compact emotional narratives.
 Recorded simultaneously with an upcoming new LP from his Biosexual collaboration, with Jocelyn Noir (aka Alak) and Zac Nelson, Ripe Hymns adds further dimension to a budding community of slipstream pop composers that we hope to continue working with for the duration.

 Honorable Mention from Adam Harper for Electronic Beat's 2013 Underground List,